cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 - Delete the asset, if it doesn't have associated pentests
 - View associated pentests
 - Preview [risk advisories](/platform-deep-dive/assets/risk-advisories/) for this asset
-- [Subscribe to email alerts](/platform-deep-dive/assets/risk-advisories/#subscribe-to-email-alerts) for potential critical vulnerabilities discovered in the asset

 ![Asset details page](/deepdive/AssetDetailsPage.png "Asset details page")